 Approximately 98% of state members are enrolled in this plan.
 This plan allows you to choose from a variety of health plans that offer the same uniform benefits package.

 Note: While these health plans all offer the same uniform benefits package, this does not mean that they will treat all illnesses or injuries in an identical manner.
 Treatment will vary depending on patient needs, the physicians’ preferred practices, and the health plan's managed care policies and procedures.

 - IYC HDHP:

 This plan is available to retirees younger than age 65.
-It offers the same uniform benefits package and the same choice of health plan providers as the IYC Health Plan.
+It offers the same uniform benefits package and the same choice of health plans as the IYC Health Plan.
 The difference is that this plan has a higher deductible and out-of-pocket limits.
 In exchange for the increased cost sharing, this plan offers a lower monthly premium costs and is paired with a required Health Savings Account (HSA).
 An HSA is a savings account that you own and must contribute to.
 An HSA allows you to save money tax-free for eligible medical expenses.
 You will want to review Who Is Eligible when considering this plan design.

 - IYC Access Health Plan:

 This plan provides freedom of choice of doctors and hospitals across the country.
 In exchange for the increased flexibility in medical providers, the monthly member premium cost is more than the IYC Health Plan and the IYC HDHP plan design options.